Police Officer - Lateral (In-State) and Police Officer - Lateral - Out-of-State

-Please review and print the Job Announcement document for additional information related to minimum qualifications and requirements as well as testing and hiring process.
+Please review and print the Job Announcement document for additional information related to minimum qualifications, preferred qualifications, and requirements as well as testing and hiring process.

-You will be asked to complete a background questionnaire if your application is selected to move forward in the recruitment/testing process.
+You will be asked to complete a background questionnaire within two weeks if your application is selected to move forward in the recruitment/testing process.